sohitmiglani/flask-bootstrapped-template/README.md

 # Bootstrapped Flask Template for RNA-seq data analysis

-A template for building visualisation and analysis apps of RNA-seq data in Flask.
+A template for building visualisation and analysis apps of pre-clininal trials data in Flask.
+One can easily clone the application and personalise it to produce visualisations or perform analysis as they prefer.

-Update as of 15th November 2019: The app is currently functional.
-It can accept transcript count data, perform machine learning and produce visualisations.

 ## Deploying the application